 The point is that these platforms are not going away any time soon and still very much have a place in the advertising world.
 While people are more aware of how their data is being used on social media, the need to solve problems through products and services does not change, and the potential to meet those needs through advertising is still there if it’s done correctly.

 Our philosophy at Ten26 Media is to use paid search and social media advertising to put the right content in front of the right audience at the right time.
-With those three elements in place, advertising is a benefit to the consumer, not a distraction.
+With those three elements in place, advertising benefits the consumer, not a distraction.